zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 Fun Fair has no short-term plan for markets.

 Some teams got a score of 0 for market because they are putting their markets on-chain.
 On-chain markets cannot scale with channels.
-Bitshares, Zen Protocol, Stox, Bodhi, and Aeternity.
+Bitshares, Zen Protocol, ZeroSum Markets, Stox, Bodhi, and Aeternity.

 A few teams plan to put markets off-chain, but they are markets of brokers, which is much less efficient than an order book.
 This design also gets a 0.
 Bitcoin Hivemind, Group Gnosis, and Augur.